This Hokkaido itinerary guide for 5 days 4 nights begins at the New Chitose Airport and then heads to Sapporo and to Otaru.

 Jigokudani → Oyunuma → Oyunuma Natural Foot bath → Sengen Park

-■Day 4: We recommend a relaxing dinner at hotel!
+■Day 4: We recommend a relaxing dinner at the hotel!

 ■Hokkaido Trip Day 4: Plan B, one night at Lake Toya Hot Spring and lake resort in the outskirts of Sapporo